tbolt

 For development work I still prefer MacOS and the Nova text editor.
 Nova has good SSH/SFTP support, so I can connect to my Linux box and work on projects remotely, and I often do.
 Agent forwarding with 1Password SSH Agent means I can still use my GitHub key from the Mac.
 It’s a nice setup.

 On iPhone and iPad I use Prompt for SSH.
-It’s a bit expensive and a little buggy but otherwise a great app.
-Plus I can VPN into my home network when I’m away so I’m always able to connect to my Linux machine.
-I’ve been tinkering with Claude Code this way, and it’s a wild setup.
+It’s a bit pricey and has a few bugs, but it’s otherwise a great app.
+Additionally, I can connect to my home network via VPN/WireGuard when I’m away.
+I’ve been experimenting with Claude Code this way, and it’s equal parts impressive and unnerving.